Pablo-Rovito/insurance-price-estimator/README.md

     * Form: it receives age, name and type of policy, this last one from an select because there are limited policy types
     * Result: it shows a stringified representation of the body of the API response
     * History: it shows the quotes obtained in the current session (so no persistency) and it is handled with a local state
-* Workflow: user fills form -> data is sent to backend -> price is retrieved from backend and shown on screen
+* Workflow: user fills form -> data is sent to backend -> event is printed on backend console -> price is retrieved from backend and shown on screen